ncatlab/nlab-content/pages/6/2/7/7/27726/content.md

 In moral [[philosophy]], evil is traditionally defined to be the opposite or absence of good.

-However, the word "evil" is also used in [[mathematics]] in a few unrelated contexts:
+However, the term "evil" is also used in [[mathematics]] in a few unrelated contexts:

 * [[evil number]] in [[number theory]]